MyCompanyWorks.com

 TIP: Check our order form to see how long Indiana is currently taking to process regular and expedited orders.

 A Registered Agent is required for every Indiana business.
 Hire a professional Registered Agent.
 Many people list their home or business address on the Articles of Organization or Incorporation.
-This can cause issues because it becomes public record (you’ll get lots of junk mail).
+This can cause issues because it becomes a public record (you’ll get lots of junk mail).
 A professional Registered Agent will provide their address and forward any important documents to you, this is also convenient if you have to move (you don’t have to file forms or pay fees, just update your address with your agent).

 How to File a DBA in Indiana